 Camelot Society was founded in 1970 by a school teacher named Margo L. Thornley to provide quality residential services for children with developmental disabilities.
 The original Camelot site was located in the University District at the Thornley home.
 The agency began as a children’s service agency, and currently still serves one of the original “Camelot Kids.”

 The Bedford and Brookhaven Group Homes were founded in Woodinville in 1977.
 These homes were the first group homes in the world for individuals with Prader-Willi Syndrome.
 The Carlton and Chelsea homes were built in Duvall in 1982.
-Lastly, Barclay Group Home in Lake Forest Park was added in 1983.
+Lastly, Barclay Group Home in Lake Forest Park was added in 1983, this home recently closed and the clients moved to the Supported Living program in April of 2018.

 In January of 1998, the agency’s Supported Living (SL) program was established, starting with two residents moving into a home in Shoreline.
 Camelot originally started the Supported Living program to better serve a resident that had an unsuccessful placement in one of the Woodinville Group Homes.

 The Supported Living program was so successful that a second home was opened a year later in 1999, and a third in 2001.
-Since 2008, the agency has opened four more homes in King county.
+Since 2008, the agency has opened seven more homes in King and Snohomish county.